The laws and regulations that govern property transactions can be complex and the consequences of making a mistake can be severe.

 - take on all the responsibility for the sale complying with the law

-- will be personally liable if there is a problem
+- are personally liable if there's a problem

 - may be liable for any losses the buyer or seller incurs due to your error

-- may face technical or legal issues, potentially without even recognising them
+- may face technical or legal issues, potentially without recognising them

 - may not understand whether the terms in your sale contract are reasonable.

-If you still choose to do your own conveyancing, always research the requirements and understand the risks involved.
-This includes fully understanding the sale process and relevant legislation.
-We do not provide legal advice.
+If you choose to do your own conveyancing, research the requirements, know the risks involved, and understand the sale process and relevant legislation.
+We don't t give legal advice.

 Doing your own conveyancing